alifarah94/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation:
+ Yes

-2. Trend related to the news
+2. Trend related to the news:
+ Yes

-3. Who does that?
+3. Who does that?:
+ Yes

-4. Answering a question people care about
+4. Answering a question people care about:
+ Yes

-5. Valuable to businesses
+5. Valuable to businesses:
+ Yes

-6. What's the most popular?
+6. What's the most popular?:
+ Yes

-7. Cost/Money rankings
+7. Cost/Money rankings:
+ Yes

 ## Misconceptions

 What misconceptions do people have about your topic?
+That  it is not achieveable, tech is to expensive

 ## Examples